 5.18 The policy delivers the strategic intent of Local Plan Policy 34 which requires a minimum of 30% of affordable homes on development schemes of more than 10 dwellings.
-It will enable a key objective of the Plan to be achieved by providing opportunities for our younger people and families to meet their housing needs locally and to enable our older people to remain in the parish (including through the new 'First Homes' product).
+It will enable a key objective of the Plan to be achieved by providing opportunities for our younger people and families to meet their housing needs locally and to enable our older people to remain in the parish.
 It also maintains flexibility to take account of site specific factors that may affect viability.
 For all housing, the Parish Council support the application of the Nationally Described Space Standards to ensure family housing is fit for purpose, in addition to which they also support the provision of adequate gardens and shared green space.